irenepsmith/AWSTracker/MongoDB/Readme.md

 + Amazon Simple Email Service (the AWS SDK for Java SDK version 2 is used to access Amazon SES)
 + AWS Elastic Beanstalk

 The application you create is named *AWS Tracker*, and uses Spring Boot APIs to build a model, different views, and a controller.
-This application requires a user to log in.
-For more information, see [Spring Boot](https://www.tutorialspoint.com/spring_boot/spring_boot_securing_web_applications.htm).

-This tutorial guides you through creating the AWS Tracker application.
-Once the application is developed, you'll learn how to deploy it to AWS Elastic Beanstalk.

 This AWS tutorial uses a [RdsDataClient](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/services/rdsdata/RdsDataClient.html) object to perform CRUD operations in the AWS RDS database.